-The CHNA team offered key informant interviews to stakeholders with critical insight as subject matter experts and thought leaders.
+The team offered key informant interviews to stakeholders with critical insight as subject matter experts and thought leaders.
 There were 28 interviews with key informants, including those representing minority and underserved communities.
+Key informants often had a statewide lens and could speak to key issues in Arkansas or Oklahoma.
+Eighteen percent of stakeholders had specific expertise relevant to the ACNW community.

-Additionally, the team conducted focus groups with a variety of key stakeholder groups, including:
+The team conducted focus groups with a variety of key stakeholder groups, including: